-1 Module name 38127 Development Policy 5 ECTS 2 Courses / lectures Masterseminar: Development Economics and Policy (2 SWS) Seminar (2 SWS) 5 ECTS 3 Lecturers
+1 Module name 38127 Development Policy 5 ECTS 2 Courses / lectures Masterseminar: Development Economics and Policy (2 SWS) Seminar (2 SWS) 5 ECTS 3 Lecturers Prof. Dr. Holger Seebens

 4 Module coordinator Prof. Dr. Holger Seebens 5 Contents What is development and what are goals of policy making?
 General issues involved in designing policies Planning interventions Evaluating interventions Learning objectives and Understanding development implies trying to understand the complexities involved in economic, social, or environmental change.
 Such complexity derives from interrelationships of many agents making decisions to pursue their interests given their specific institutional environment.
 Given this complexity, polices are designed to induce development.
 In this module, students will reflect upon and become familiar with the challenges of designing and implementing development policies.
 They 6 skills learn a general framework to plan and evaluate interventions that aim at inducing development.
 Students will design their own development intervention, which will be presented and discussed.
 After the course, students are able to analyze social, economic and political environments in which interventions are implemented.
 They can critically assess current policies, can develop interventions and are familiar with challenges that can come up in the course of planning, implementing and evaluating development projects.
-7 Prerequisites Development Economics I & II is recommended 8 Integration in curriculum semester: 1;3 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20192 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20192 10 Method of examination Presentation Written assignment Written assignment (ca. 15 pages) and presentation (ca. 20 minutes) 11 Grading procedure Presentation (33%) Written assignment (67%) 12 Module frequency only in winter semester 13 Workload in clock hours Contact hours: 30 h Independent study: 120 h 14 Module duration 1 semester
+7 Prerequisites Development Economics I & II is recommended 8 Integration in curriculum semester: 1;3 9 Elective Modules Master of Arts Development Economics and International Studies 20192 10 Method of examination Presentation/written assignment Written assignment (ca. 15 pages) and presentation (ca. 20 minutes) 11 Grading procedure Presentation/written assignment (100%) 12 Module frequency requency only in winter semester 13 Workload in clock hours Contact hours: 30 h Independent study: 120 h 14 Module duration 1 semester 15 Teaching and english english

-15 Teaching and examination language english 15 - english Bardhan, Pranab and Chris Udry (1999): Development Microeconomics.
+Bardhan, Pranab and Chris Udry (1999): Development Microeconomics.
 Basu, Kaushik (1997): Analytical Development Economics.
-De Janvry, Alain and Elisabeth Sadoulet (2021): Development Economics Easterly, William (2006): The white man's burden.
+De Janvry, Alain and Elisabeth Sadoulet (2021): Development Economics 16 Bibliography Easterly, William (2006): The white man's burden.
 Sachs, Jeffrey (2005): The end of poverty.
 Sen, Amartya (2001): Development as freedom.
 Sen, Amartya (1988): The concept of development.

-1 Module name 38139 Economic History and Development of Europe and the Middle East 5 ECTS 2 Courses / lectures Masterseminar: Economic History and Development of Europe and the Middle East (2 SWS) Attendance required.
-5 ECTS 3 Lecturers Prof. Dr. Christine Binzel
+1 Module name 38139 Economic History and Development of Europe and the Middle East 5 ECTS 2 Courses / lectures The teaching units in the module are only offered in the summer semester.
+Attendance required.
+3 Lecturers -